sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   - take a look at the spring source code
 - you probably do not expose mappings,beans,env in production, they are mostly for development
-- dynatrace (ford), app dynamics (fedex) will give you better data than metrics
+- dynatrace (ford), appdynamics (fedex) will give you better data than metrics
 - actuator endpoint does not persist the data

-- code smell - mixing controller code and performance monitoring code
-  - use AOP (outside of the scope of this course)
-  - we could get the same from the database (without writing java code)
-  - number of timeentry records
+- you might get the merge conflict if you do cherry pick
+- you are mostly configure and observe - operator role

 - availability, scalability demo
 - probe